companieshouse/ansible-role-informix-management/README.md

     script: "level_zero_backup ef"
 ```

 ## Interactive Menu

 An interactive shell function named `menu` will be installed by this role, and the `.bash_profile` configuration file for the user specified by the `informix_management_informix_user` variable will be updated to automatically execute this function when a new shell is created.
 The menu presented to the user will include an option for each database server configuration on the host, and when an option is selected the current shell will be configured for that specific database server.
-This is intended for use with tools like `dbaccess`, which require configuration to be present in the environment to konw which server to access.
-The menu can be invoked at any time by executing the `menu` function on the command-line, and will reconfigure the current shell for the database server selected by the user.
+This is intended for use with tools like `dbaccess`, which require configuration to be present in the environment.
+The menu can be invoked again at any time by running the `menu` function on the command-line, and will reconfigure the current shell for the database server selected by the user.

 ## Example Requirements File